-- Ensure patients are up-to-date with their annual physical exam and preventive health screenings, including related lab orders and referrals to specialists, such as ophthalmology. - Review the HEDIS® preventive care listing of measures for each patient to determine if anything applicable to your patients' age and/or condition has been missed.

-- Check that staff is properly coding all services provided. - Be sure patients understand what they need to do.
+- Ensure patients are up-to-date with their annual physical exam and preventive health screenings, including related lab orders and referrals to specialists, such as ophthalmology. - Review the HEDIS® preventive care listing of measures for each patient to determine if anything applicable to your patients' age and/or condition has been missed. - Check that staff are properly coding all services provided. - Be sure patients understand what they need to do.

 Molina has additional resources to assist Providers and their patients.
-For access to tools that can assist, please visit the Provider Portal.
+For access to tools that can assist, please visit the Availity portal.
 There are a variety of resources, including:

-- HEDIS® CPT/CMS-approved diagnostic and procedural code sheets. - To obtain a current list of HEDIS® and CAHPS®/Qualified Health Plan Enrollee Experience Survey Star Ratings measures, contact your local Molina Quality department.
+• HEDIS® CPT/CMS-approved diagnostic and procedural code sheets.

+To obtain a current list of HEDIS® and QHP Enrollee Experience Survey Star Ratings measures, contact your local Molina Quality department.